HisMonDon/HisMonDon/README.md

 HisMonDon/HisMonDon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Perhaps you would like to see my resume.
 If you would like to see my resume, please email me at eric.luchenyu@gmail.com

 Or, my DMOJ account: https://dmoj.ca/user/HisMonDon